R3DT4NG0/R3DT4NG0/README.md

-Currently working in GameMaker Studio
+Currently learning GameMaker Studio...

+Visit solo.to/redtangotv for links to content outside the scope of coding.